 - 2 cups frozen corn

 - 1 medium onion, diced

 - 2 jalapeños, diced

 - 16 ounces chicken broth

-- Once chicken is cooked through, remove chicken breasts from slow cooker and shred with a fork.
-Add shredded chicken back to soup and stir to combine.
-Cover and cook for an additional 30 minutes.
+- Once chicken is cooked through, remove chicken breasts from the slow cooker and shred with a fork.
+Add shredded chicken back to your soup and stir to combine.

 - Chicken breasts can be substituted with boneless chicken thighs.